As I used to say when I was three. Here are some seriously stinky feet.

 A poor lyrical play on the Phantom of the Opera, but whit it lacks in metaphor, it makes up in gusto.

-but sumptuous meal that I will try, likely in vain, to replicate when I get home.
+will try, likely in vain, to replicate when I get home.
 Oh the combination of high quality sausage and fresh veggies was nearly enough to bring a backpacker to tears.
 We finished the evening by introducing Mel to the hilarity of Team America: World Police, and playing Buzz

 , wherein you hero came out swinging, was thoroughly pummeled, then made a last ditch effort to win before losing on the last question, to your recent favorite Spaniard.
 "You'll rue the day you crossed me Melanie!"
 Thoroughly full and drunk on chocolate and a fine tasting Victorian port, we all needed to sleep, and Melanie and I had to awake very early indeed, the earliest time yet, in order to beat Sydney's crushing rush hour traffic.
 THANKS RICH AND HANNA!
 WE HAD A GREAT EVENING!